 We will investigate all complaints as quickly as possible.
 It’s important, however, that those breaches of planning control which are considered more serious than others, are dealt with more urgently.

-An initial site visit will normally be carried out within five working days of receipt of a complaint.
-Where a full investigation is necessary, cases will be dealt with on a priority basis as follows:
+An initial site visit will normally be carried out within 5 working days of receipt of a complaint.
+Where a full investigation is necessary, cases will be dealt with on a priority basis as below.

-- Immediate investigation and assessment i.e. normally the same day
+- immediate investigation and assessment (normally the same day)

-- For works which are irreversible or irreplaceable (e.g. damage to, or loss of, listed buildings and protected trees, where highways issues could endanger life).
+- for works which are irreversible or irreplaceable (for example, damage to, or loss of, listed buildings and protected trees, where highways issues could endanger life).

-- Activities that cause harm (e.g. adverse affects on residential amenity and conservation areas, breaches of conditions).
+- activities that cause harm (for example: adverse affects on residential amenity and conservation areas, breaches of conditions).

-- For a development which may cause some harm but could be made acceptable by way of conditions (e.g. control on hours of use, parking)
+- for a development which may cause some harm but could be made acceptable by way of conditions (for example, control on hours of use and parking)